remmmi/WooCommerce-Cart-REST-API/readme.txt

 #### Why WooCommerce?

-CoCart chose to support WooCommerce because it provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it’s core.
+CoCart choose to support WooCommerce because it provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it’s core.
 But it was missing a key component to decouple WooCommerce via the REST API efficiently.
 That’s where CoCart comes in.

 #### Finally a REST API that’s Easy and Powerful